HenriquedoVal/shellserver/README.md

 - `p -a path`: Manually add given `path` to tracked dirs.
 - `p -a path -as given_name`: Will use `given_name` to jump to `path`.
 - `p` behaves like `cd` for relative paths.
-Invocations like `p -d . -dr someref -a . -as anyname anyref -j -o` are allowed, but doesn't makes much sense.
+Invocations like `p -d . -dr someref -a . -as anyname anyref -j -o` are allowed, but doesn't make much sense.
-It would remove all references to current dir, delete `someref`, add current dir as `anyname`, and write the junction of `anyref` to the output...
+It would remove all references to the current dir, delete `someref`, add the current dir as `anyname`, and write the junction of `anyref` to the output...
 </details>